AymoonFS/AymoonFS/README.md

 🔭 I’m currently working with Python Game Development and learning some python library along the way

-💬 I'm interested in learning C and getting into the Frontend area.
+💬 I'm interested in learning C.

 ##